SparkyBobo/dmxdemonstrator/software/transmitter/README.md

 ## Overview

-The transmitter software is an Arduino sketch design for use with the both the DMX-TX1, the standard transmitter, or DMX-TX2, the control-pro adapter.
-The transmitter software automatically detects whether DMX-TX1 or DMX-TX2 is connected.
+The transmitter software is an Arduino sketch design for use with the both the DMX-TX1, the standard transmitter, or DMX-CPAD, the control-pro adapter.
+The transmitter software automatically detects whether DMX-TX1 or DMX-CPAD is connected.

 ## Compatibility